Which students qualify for a Council Tax discount or exemption?

-- a course which lasts at least one academic or calendar year and which requires you to undertake at least 21 hours per week of study, tuition or work experience, for at least 24 weeks in the academic or calendar year, or
+- a course which lasts at least one full academic or full calendar year, and which requires you to undertake at least 21 hours per week of study, tuition or work experience, for at least 24 weeks in that academic or calendar year, or

 - a course which is not higher education, which lasts for more than 3 calendar months and requires you to undertake more than 12 hours of study.
-(Please note: you must be under 20 if you are on this type of course).
+(You must be under 20 if you are on this type of course).

-Where a full-time student has a spouse who is not a student but is a non-British citizen with a visa, if the terms of that visa prevent the spouse from taking paid employment or claiming benefits, an exemption will still apply (as long as all the other residents are full-time students).
+If the spouse or dependant is not a student but has a visa, and the terms of the visa prevent them from taking paid employment or claiming benefits, an exemption will still apply (as long as all the other residents are full-time students).

-To apply for either the discount or exemption, use the online claim form under Do it online / Apply on the right , or download the claim form below.
+To apply for either the discount or exemption, you can use the online claim form under Top tasks or look in the Documents section of this page for a downloadable claim form.